-Overview of New York Larceny Laws
+New York Larceny Laws at a Glance

-Any money, personal property, real property, computer data, computer program, thing in action, evidence of debt or contract, or any article, substance or thing of value, including any gas, steam, water or electricity, which is provided for a charge or compensation.
+Any money, personal property, real property, computer data, computer program, thing in action, evidence of debt or contract, or any article, substance or thing of value*, including any gas, steam, water or electricity, which is provided for a charge or compensation.

 Note: State laws are constantly changing -- please contact a New York criminal attorney or conduct your own legal research to verify the state law(s) you are researching.

 The Various Methods for Committing Larceny in New York

 Section 155.05 enumerates the eight recognized methods for committing larceny.
 The first four variations are those historically recognized as larceny:

 - Common law larceny by trespassory taking (the taking of personal property from its owner without his or her consent)

 - Common law larceny by trick (the use of fraudulent misrepresentations to come into possession of property)

 - Embezzlement (the conversion of property belonging to another which was entrusted to the embezzler)

 - Obtaining property by false pretenses (the making of an intentionally false statement concerning a material fact to acquire title or possession of personal property)